JoyfulKoinu/CA/README.md

 # CA-SMP (New)
-A simple Github Respitory detailing configurations, and also allowing user's to request certain changes.
+A simple Github Repository detailing configurations, and also allowing user's to request certain changes.